Today we are going to test the Arduino compiler, by doing a series of simple tests to see how smart it is at making optimizations in our code.

 }

-In reality, it doesn’t have to be a random number.
-Any non-deterministic variable, such as a digital input, or a value received by a communication, would be valid as well.
+Actually, it wouldn’t have to be a random number.
+Any non-deterministic variable, such as a digital input, or a value received via communication, would work equally well.

 We run it and get,

 Logically, the times are much higher due to the overhead of generating the random number.
-But we don’t care, we are interested in the fact that it has not been able to simplify anything.
-Thus, we see that from 1E1 to 1E8, the time increases linearly, and it is approximately 10 times higher than the previous one at each level.
+But we don’t care about that, what interests us is that it hasn’t been able to simplify anything.
+Thus, we see that from 1E1 to 1E8 the time increases linearly, and is approximately 10 times higher than the previous one at each level.

 Perfect!
-We have just made the life of a compiler difficult! (you will be proud…) And, by the way, we have demonstrated that everything we assumed and explained earlier is indeed true.
+We have just made a compiler’s life miserable! (you must be proud…) And, in the process, we have demonstrated that everything we assumed and explained earlier was indeed true.

-Let’s see another example.
-Let’s go back to the case where we add ‘i’ 1E6 times.
+Let’s look at another example.
+Let’s go back to the case where we sum ‘i’ 1E6 times.
 But this time, we are not going to pass the result to the ‘debug’ function.
-That is, in this case we are not using the ‘sum’ variable other than in the loop, but not afterwards.
+That is, in this case we don’t use the ‘sum’ variable except in the loop, but not afterwards.

 void benchmark()